 VentraIP Group, Australia’s sixth largest domain name and web hosting provider, today announced that its highly successful wholesale division will be separated and re-launched under the new name Synergy Wholesale, to meet growing demand for an independent, full service wholesale platform for Australian resellers.

-Synergy Wholesale will officially launch on Monday, February 24, subject to final approval from regulatory bodies auDA and ICANN.
+Synergy Wholesale will officially launch in Q2 2014 subject to final approval from regulatory bodies auDA and ICANN.

 The company will continue to offer all of the wholesale services previously available under the VentraIP Wholesale banner to nearly one thousand existing resellers, including domain names, web hosting, SSL certificates and online SMS, while adding a range of new infrastructure services such as rack space in NextDC enterprise data centres, premium internet bandwidth, virtual and dedicated servers.